 WAAREE ENERGIES LIMITED RISK FACTORS & CONCERNS

-1. The export sales make their operations subject to risks and uncertainties of various international markets, in particular the United States
+1. The export sales make their operations subject to risks and uncertainties of various international markets, in particular the United States.
+Total export sales was 57.64% in FY24 out of which 57.14% was from one jurisdiction, USA.

 3. They derive a substantial portion of their Retail Sales from Gujarat.

-4. They are in the process of expanding their manufacturing operations in the United States.
+4. They are in the process of expanding their manufacturing operations in the United States through our Subsidiary, Waaree Solar Americas Inc by establishing a new up to 3 GW manufacturing facility in the United States.

 5. They import a portion of the raw material supply from China.